By Nick Carter

 As a student advisor at StraighterLine, advising StraighterLine students doesn’t completely cover what I do every day.
 I like to consider myself more of a trusted StraighterLine guide - steering students toward the goal of completed courses and transferred credits.

-Whether you are a student who needs help uploading an assignment for your course, or you simply need some encouragement, we StraighterLine advisors are here to help our students in a variety of ways.
+Whether you are a student who needs help uploading an assignment for your course, or you simply need some encouragement, we are here to help students in a variety of ways.
 After all, we receive thousands of phone calls from students, and have the experience to help you move forward in your classes, and in your degree.

 Can StraighterLine help you get summer credits?